-Notice of Annual Meeting of Shareholders to be held on October 8, 2019
+Notice of Annual Meeting of Shareholders to be held on October 5, 2021

-The Annual Meeting of Shareholders (the "Annual Meeting") of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation" or "STRATTEC"), will be held at the Holiday Inn Milwaukee Riverfront Hotel, 4700 North Port Washington Road, Milwaukee, Wisconsin 53212, on Tuesday, October 8, 2019, at 8:00 a.m. local time, for the following purposes:
+The Annual Meeting of Shareholders (the "Annual Meeting") of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation" or "STRATTEC"), will be held at the Holiday Inn Milwaukee Riverfront Hotel, 4700 North Port Washington Road, Milwaukee, Wisconsin 53212, on Tuesday, October 5, 2021, at 8:00 a.m. local time, for the following purposes:

-- 1. To elect one director to serve for a three-year term. - 2.
-To approve a non-binding advisory proposal on executive compensation. - 3.
-To consider and act upon a proposal to approve an amendment to the Corporation's Amended and Restated Articles of Incorporation to provide for a majority voting standard for the election of director candidates in an uncontested election of directors. - 4.
+- 1. To elect two directors to serve for a three-year term. - 2.
+To consider and act upon a proposal to approve an amendment to STRATTEC's Amended and Restated Articles of Incorporation, as previously amended, to increase the number of authorized shares of the Corporation's common stock, \$0.01 par value per share, from 12,000,000 shares to 18,000,000 shares. - 3.
+To approve a non-binding advisory proposal on executive compensation. - 4.
 To take action with respect to any other matters that may be properly brought before the Annual Meeting and that might be considered by the shareholders of a Wisconsin corporation at their annual meeting.